 But Nelson is right that we should understand the context for Floyd’s death.
 That means recognizing that it fits into a larger pattern of police violence, most of which goes unpunished.
 Chauvin’s case is a rare, highly publicized exception: his actions were clearly recorded for a period of agonizing minutes, not a few blurred seconds, and condemned, rather than defended, by the local police department.
-Though police kill more than 900 people a year, a study of officer arrests found only 104 cases where officers were charged with manslaughter or murder—and these resulted in only thirty-five convictions.
+Though police kill more than 900 people a year, a fourteen-year study of officer arrests found only 104 cases where officers were charged with manslaughter or murder—and these resulted in only thirty-five convictions.
 Police unions negotiate contracts that make it exceedingly difficult to hold officers accountable.
 Such contracts correlate with an increase in use-of-force incidents, particularly against people of color.
 Protections like qualified immunity and an extremely high standard of intent at the federal level make it similarly difficult to prosecute.
 And prosecutors, who rely on police cooperation in their other cases, are sometimes hesitant to damage relationships with police departments and unions by bringing cases against officers.
 As a result, the police are too often left to police themselves.
 When Minnesota’s civilian review board was replaced by an officer board in 2012, only twelve of more than 2,600 complaints incurred any punishments, the most severe of which was a forty-hour suspension.
 Chauvin himself was the subject of eighteen misconduct complaints before he killed Floyd.
 The result?
 Two letters of reprimand.

 Federal investigations around the country provide further context for what happened to Floyd.
 They have found not only a lack of accountability, but also a culture within many police departments that pits officers against the communities they are supposed to protect.
 Too many police training programs still encourage excessively combative responses rather than de-escalation.
 Too many departments reward officers according to the number of arrests they make, even for minor and nonviolent infractions such as passing counterfeit bills (as in Floyd’s case) or driving with expired plates (as in Daunte Wright’s).
 These problems disproportionately affect Black Americans, whose communities are more likely to be victims of “broken windows” policing, and who are arrested and killed at more than twice the rate of white Americans.